Defender for Endpoint and the Endpoint Security baseline

 At 50 servers, this is what each upgrade buys you:

-- Defender for Servers Plan 2 (≈$9,000/year — adds ≈$6,000/year over Plan 1) — everything in Plan 1, plus Microsoft Defender Vulnerability Management (the on-server vulnerability scanner that maps to RA.L2-3.11.2), File Integrity Monitoring (maps to SI.L2-3.14.1 system flaw identification + audit log integrity), Adaptive Application Controls, and the Regulatory Compliance dashboard.
-The ≈$6,000/year delta looks like the meaningful financial decision — and is, unless Sentinel is on the roadmap.
+- Defender for Servers Plan 2 (≈$9,000/year, adds ≈$6,000/year over Plan 1): everything in Plan 1, plus Microsoft Defender Vulnerability Management (the on-server vulnerability scanner that maps to RA.L2-3.11.2), File Integrity Monitoring (maps to SI.L2-3.14.1 system flaw identification + audit log integrity), Adaptive Application Controls, and the Regulatory Compliance dashboard.
+The ≈$6,000/year delta looks like the meaningful financial decision, and is, unless Sentinel is on the roadmap.
 P2 includes a 500 MB/server/day Sentinel data ingestion benefit (worth ≈$4,035/month for 50 servers at Azure Gov PAYG) that P1 and standalone do not.
-Once Sentinel ingestion of server security telemetry is in the picture, the benefit recovers the P2 license premium several times over and P2 becomes the cheapest option, not the most expensive.
 Walk through the dollar math at SIEM Strategy § Why P2 is the right server-licensing choice when Sentinel is in scope before committing to P1 or standalone.

 |---|---|---|